Boston Bypass Independents

-In 2012, the party was renamed as the Boston District Independents.
+The Boston Bypass Independents was a localist political party founded in 2006 based in Boston, Lincolnshire, England.
+It was renamed the Boston District Independents in 2011 and was dissolved in 2012.

+The party campaigned on a wide range of issues but principally on the more vigorous promotion of a bypass for the town.
+The party won a majority of the seats on Boston Borough Council at the 2007 election and retained control of the council until the 2011 election, when it lost control to the Conservatives.
+The party was renamed the Boston District Independents (BDI) shortly after the 2011 election, and was deregistered as a political party in December 2012, with its remaining councillors becoming independents and sitting as a political group rather than a registered party.

+In the 2023 Boston Borough Council election, the Boston Independents, a locally focused party unrelated to the BDI, won control of Boston Borough Council with 24 out of 30 seats.

+History

 Formation

-The Boston Bypass Independent Party was formed in September 2006.
+The Boston Bypass Independent Party was formed in September 2006 and formally registered as a political party with the Electoral Commission in December 2006.
 The bypass issue had already generated two campaign groups, the Boston & District Bypass Pressure Group (BBPG) and the Boston Bypass & Economic Growth Pressure Group (BBEG), and the BBI hoped to give this campaign a political element.
 Additionally the party hoped to re-invigorate local politics in the town which were perceived to have stagnated with several councillors elected unopposed.

 The BBI group were partly inspired by the success of the Kidderminster Hospital Campaign, which won 16 of the seats on Wyre Forest District Council in 2004.

-Electoral performance

-Boston Borough Council elections, 2007
+2007 Boston Borough Council election

 The party's slogan for the 2007 local elections was "Getting Boston Moving".
-Boston had no opposition group as all the Conservative, Labour, Liberal Democrat and independent councillors were represented in a joint administration, meaning that public discontent over traffic congestion was directed at all the existing councillors.
-The Boston Bypass Independents won the election in a landslide victory with 25 seats, the first party to take overall control since the borough was formed in 1972.
-All the Labour and Liberal Democrat councillors lost their seats, with only five Conservatives and two Independents elected.
+Boston had no opposition group on the council prior to the election, as all the Conservative, Labour, Liberal Democrat and independent councillors were represented in a joint administration, meaning that public discontent over traffic congestion was directed at all the existing councillors.
+The Boston Bypass Independents won the election in a landslide victory with 25 seats, the first party to take overall control since the borough was formed in 1974.
+All the Labour and Liberal Democrat councillors lost their seats, with only five Conservatives and two independents elected.